Khanewal: Subsequent Development in Khanewal

 Work slowly continued and after 9 years in 1885, the Khanewal Lodhran Chord line became operational.
 Khanewal station became more important after getting the status of a junction.
 Moreover, the railway department needed more competent staff stationed here to make sure junction operations are properly managed.
 With the increase in economic activity, people from Kabirwala gradually started coming to Khanewal (still called Khanewalah among locals) for work.
 In 1886, a new separate post office was built in Khanewal Punjab.

 After the success of the Khanewal Lodhran chord line in 1885, the railway department started working on the next phase to connect Layllpur (now called Faisalabad) with Khanewal.
 Work on another railway track from Khanewal to Layllpur was initiated in 1890 and on 4 April 1900, Khanewal-Toba Tek Singh was opened.
-This made Khanewal the biggest junction of India at that time.
+This made Khanewal the biggest junction in India at that time.
 By this time the railway station of Khanewal was converted from a small flag station to a bigger developed station.
 It was one of the biggest stations in Northern India and was regarded highly with stations like Lahore, Multan and the Karachi Railway Station.

 However, despite being a bigger railway station, the economic activity in the city was low.
 The city looked more like a desert with sand everywhere around it.
 The population of this region was only driven by the railway employees who lived on the Kohna Khanewal side of the railway track.
 Other than that, there was no agriculture or any economic activity in the area.
 There were no blocks, no civil lines, and no Gharibabad.
 All of it was sand dunes and it was still considered a small village that was a part of Kabirwala Tehsil.
 The people living in Kabirwala were still considered to have a higher social status than Khanewal.